-Monica Curca is a peacebuilder, facilitator, and community organizer leveraging storytelling and capacity building to make a more just and peaceful world.
-She is the founder and managing director of Activate Labs, a strategy, storytelling and transformational leadership capacity building non-profit organization.
+Monica Curca is a peacebuilder, facilitator, and community organizer leveraging storytelling and human-centered design to create communities where everyone belongs.
+She is the founder and director of Activate Labs, a non-profit organization that builds a global creative force for peace and justice.
+It leads by activating and resources grassroots leaders that directly face violence and oppression through popular education training and participatory design using the "Frame Design Process” a proprietary human-centered design methodology that Activate Labs has developed.
 Monica’s passion is radical inclusion by democratizing information and processes.
-She specializes in using participatory processes and design thinking to support movements, organizations and grassroots communities as they collectively work to shift policy, narrative and culture towards justice.
-Monica holds two Masters Degrees from the Heller School for Social Policy in Management at Brandeis University, in Sustainable International Development and Conflict and Coexistence and lives in Southern California with family.
+She specializes in using participatory processes and design thinking to support movements, organizations and grassroots communities as they collectively work to shift relationships, policy, narrative and culture towards peace.
+Monica holds two Masters Degrees from the Heller School for Social Policy in Management at Brandeis University, in Sustainable International Development and Conflict and Coexistence.

 Margarita De Luna

 In memory: November 8th 1950-August 7th 2018